loliver4/SPINS_PLS_Conn/README.md

 SPINS PLS Connectivity
 ===============================================

-EA rest PLS using connectivity and behaviour
+EA and RS PLS using connectivity and behaviour

 Created by Lindsay Oliver lindsay.oliver@camh.ca